Israeli airstrikes targeting Iran-backed Houthis rock Yemen's capital

 The official also said over 10 Israeli fighter jets carried out Sunday's strikes.

-Defense Minister Israel Katz in a statement said Israel continues to “impose an air and naval blockade,” without details.
+Defense Minister Israel Katz said in a statement that Israel continues to “impose an air and naval blockade,” without details.
+Prime Minister Benjamin Netanyahu said in televised remarks that the rebel group is “paying a heavy price for its aggression.”

 Houthi attacks over the past two years have upended shipping in the Red Sea, through which about $1 trillion of global goods passes each year.
 From November 2023 to December 2024, the Houthis targeted more than 100 commercial and naval ships with missiles and drones.